googlefonts/googlefonts.github.io/gf-guide/metadata.md

 -   `designer: "Anja Meiners"` — An individual's name is preferred; typically there is an individual who is the principle designer of the typeface family, even if they are no longer the primary maintainer of the project
 -   `designer: "TypeTogether"` — Sometimes a formal organization designs a family and no individual there can be attributed as the principle designer
 -   `designer: "Huerta Tipográfica"` — Non-ascii characters are supported as UTF-8
--   `designer: "Multiple Designers"` — This was used 2011 to 2016, when several people are involved in the design of a project, but are not working in a formal organization, or listing all their names would be too long to work well in the catalog UI as it was from 2011 to 2016.
-Many of these values persist, but should be updated as follows
--   `designer: "Principal Designer, Contributor, Contributor"` — In 2016 the catalog UI added a feature to show several named contributors on each font family specimen page, where the value of this key is a comma separated list, and the first item in the list is shown the the credit "Principal Design" (Examples: [Rubik](https://fonts.google.com/specimen/Rubik), [Castoro](https://fonts.google.com/specimen/Castoro), [Pacifico](https://fonts.google.com/specimen/Pacifico))
+-   `designer: "Principal Designer, Contributor, Contributor"` — In 2016 the catalog UI added a feature to show several named contributors on each font family specimen page, where the value of this key is a comma separated list, and the first item in the list is shown the credit "Principal Design" (Examples: [Rubik](https://fonts.google.com/specimen/Rubik), [Castoro](https://fonts.google.com/specimen/Castoro), [Pacifico](https://fonts.google.com/specimen/Pacifico))

 ### license